 The West Virginia Folklife Apprenticeship Program offers up to a $3,000 stipend to West Virginia master traditional artists or tradition bearers working with qualified apprentices on a year-long in-depth apprenticeship in their cultural expression or traditional art form.
 These apprenticeships aim to facilitate the transmission of techniques and artistry of the forms, as well as their histories and traditions.

 Angelita Nixon of Scott Depot in Putnam County is leading an apprenticeship in home birth midwifery with Christine Weirick of Fayetteville.
-Nixon has been a Certified Nurse-Midwife since 2003 and has been a part of over 400 deliveries and taught multiple students the trade.
+Nixon has been a Certified Nurse-Midwife since 1998 and has been a part of over 400 hospital and birth center deliveries plus over 300 home births, and taught multiple students the trade.
 Weirick is a doula and an apprentice student midwife working towards her certification.
 Through their apprenticeship, Nixon and Weirick are excited to explore the creative expression and storytelling aspects of community-based midwifery.

 Angy Nixon – Mentor Certified Nurse-Midwife

 Raised in the small city of Wabash in north-central Indiana (born in nearby Marion on October 25, 1967), I was the eldest of three daughters with a broad curiosity for the natural world—animals, plants, minerals, fire, water, and air.
 I always knew I wanted to be some kind of healer (perhaps a veterinarian).
 My upbringing included an appreciation for physical and intellectual hard work, with the heritage of a family-owned berry farm on my mother’s side and a family business in newspaper publishing on my father’s side.